robenkleene/veep.vim/README.md

 ## `:P`

-`:P` (stands for "pipe") takes a command, and that command's arguments, as its arguments, and applies that command the visual selection.
+`:P` (for "pipe") takes a command, and that command's arguments, as its arguments, and applies that command the visual selection.
 This is similar to the builtin support for running commands on a range, `'<,'><command>`, the builtin range support *only works on full lines*, whereas the `:P` command also works on visual selections consisting of partial lines.
 Vim does not have a builtin way to apply a command to a selection that consists of partial lines.
 So if part of a line is selected with `v` or `CTRL-v`, `'<,'><command>` will still apply the command to the full line, whereas the `:P` command will only apply command to the selected part of the line.

 Using `:P !<shell-command>` will run a shell command on the visual selection.